 Under-insured insurance coverage is used to compensate drivers when the at-fault driver’s liability coverage is too low to cover their medical expenses.
 If the at-fault driver has insurance, his/her carrier will pay for your bodily injury medical expenses up to the policy limit.
 If the compensation does not fully cover your medical expenses, you can file an under-insured motorist claim with your insurance carrier for the excess amount up to your policy limit.
 You must have underinsured insurance coverage in order to file a claim.

-- Example: A negligent driver made an illegal left hand turn at a red light and slams into your car.
+- Example: A negligent truck driver made an illegal left hand turn at a red light and slams into your car.
 You suffer a broken arm and bruises as a result of the accident.
 The at-fault driver provides you with his insurance information and you file a claim.
 Your medical bill is $15,000.
 The driver’s insurance limit to cover bodily injury is $10,000.
 Since you have underinsured motorist coverage, you file a claim for the excess amount of $5,000.

 Top Tulsa Uninsured Motorist Attorneys:

-Our Oklahoma uninsured motorist attorneys can provide you with legal advice and guidance on how to obtain legal relief for your bodily injury and property damage caused by a car accident.
+Our Oklahoma uninsured motorist attorneys can provide you with legal advice and guidance on how to obtain legal relief for your personal injury and property damage caused by a car accident.
 In the event insurance coverage will not cover the full extent of your damages, we may file a civil lawsuit on your behalf to possibly obtain a judgment for damages.

 Tulsa's Local Personal Injury Lawyers